 - For deep cleaning, use a pH-neutral or mildly alkaline detergent.

 - Use a nylon or plastic scrubber, if needed.

 - Don’t use oil- or wax-based cleaners as they leave a residue that may attract dirt.

 - Don’t use steel wool or other abrasive scrubbers.

-- Antibacterial: Ceramic surfaces are inhospitable to the growth of bacteria and other microbes such as mold.
+- Antibacterial: Porcelain and ceramic tile surfaces are inhospitable to the growth of bacteria and other microbes such as mold.

 - Antimicrobial: Options are available with antimicrobial properties that can suppress and even destroy harmful microorganisms, such as mold, fungi, bacteria, and viruses.

-- Hypoallergenic: In addition to containing no allergens, ceramic surfaces are impenetrable to allergens in the environment, including dirt, dust, dust mites, and pollen.
+- Hypoallergenic: In addition to containing no allergens, porcelain and ceramic tile surfaces are impenetrable by allergens in the environment, including dirt, dust, dust mites, and pollen.